Controlling Intrusive Thoughts – Suppress, Repress, or Accept?by Carla Clark, PhD | August 9, 2015

-The minds of those both with mental health problems and those without can be invaded by unwanted intrusive thoughts often on a daily basis.
+The minds of those with mental health problems, as well as those without, can often be invaded by unwanted intrusive thoughts on a daily basis.
 Finding the best strategy for when a nasty intrusive thought comes to mind is a challenge many of us share, and for some of us it can ultimately make the difference between happiness and despair.

 Suppression of intrusive thoughts

 Quite simply, as defined in a recent review paper: